Abc-Arbitrage/ZeroLog/README.md

 These values can be configured at the root of the json configuration file:

-- **LogEventQueueSize** (default: `1024`) Count of pooled log events.
-A log event is acquired from the pool on demand, and released by the logging thread.
+- **LogMessagePoolSize** (default: `1024`) Count of pooled log messages.
+A log message is acquired from the pool on demand, and released by the logging thread.
-- **LogEventBufferSize** (default: `128`) The size of the buffer used to serialize log event arguments.
+- **LogMessageBufferSize** (default: `128`) The size of the buffer used to serialize log message arguments.
 Once exceeded, the message is truncated.
 All `Append` calls use a few bytes, except for `AppendAsciiString` which copies the whole string into the buffer.
-- **LogEventArgumentCapacity** (default: `32`) The maximum number of `Append` calls that can be made for a log event.
-Additional calls will behave based on the configured `LogEventArgumentExhaustionStrategy`.
+- **LogMessageArgumentCapacity** (default: `32`) The maximum number of `Append` calls which involve `string` objects that can be made for a log message.

 ### Global Configuration

 Some settings can be set globally on the `LogManager.Config` object:

 - **LazyRegisterEnums** (default: `false`) Automatically registers an enum type when first logged.
 This causes some allocations.
 Use `LogManager.RegisterEnum` when automatic registration is disabled.
-- **FlushAppenders** (default: `true`) Automatically flushes appenders when there is a pause in the log event stream.
+- **FlushAppenders** (default: `true`) Automatically flushes appenders when there is a pause in the log message stream.
 - **NullDisplayString** (default: `"null"`) The string which should be logged instead of a `null` value
 - **TruncatedMessageSuffix** (default: `" [TRUNCATED]"`) The string which is appended to a message when it is truncated
 - **JsonSeparator** (default: `"  ~~ "`) The string which is appended before structured data in log messages (when structured data is present).